TaliWeinstein/taliweinstein.github.io/content/event/WomEng/index.md

 ![coding](coding.png)

 The highlight of the event, however, was the [coding activity](https://github.com/TaliWeinstein/biomedUnpackedWorkshop).
-This
+This activity required the girls to learn how to use the Adafruit Circuit Playground Classic MCU Development Board 3000 and the arduino IDE to read their photoplethysmography signal.